kyla100/AboutMe-1/README.md

   * Designed and taught technology classes online (Python, Web and Gaming Programming, AI & Machine Learning etc).
 180+ students enrolled in my classes since summer 2020.
 * Counsel kids with video gaming issues
   * Organized and held panel discussions on Psychology of Gaming & How to Manage/Balance with School Life for parents and children.
-  * Counseled 10+ kids in my community struggling with video gaming issues.
+  * Counseled 10+ kids in my community struggling with video gaming issues in last 3 years.
 * Volunteer in the annual Portland Rose Parade every year since I was 9.

 ## Skills